 What’s your call to action?

-eLearning is about changing behavior.
+eLearning courses are about changing behavior.
 If you want your learner to change how they’re doing things, you need to end the course with a call to action.

 A call to action is a next step for learners to complete after they end the course.
 It’s a way to hold learners accountable as they apply course knowledge to their lives.